Development of professional competencies: levels, methods and models. Definition of competencies

 Justice in everything

-If high standards of quality are included in the competency model, then the model will be fair to all to whom it is applied.
-However, the model may meet the above quality standards, but, nevertheless, legitimize the planting of injustice in the company.
+If a competency model includes high quality standards, then the model will be fair to everyone to whom it is applied.
+However, a model may meet the above quality standards, but nevertheless legitimize injustice in the company.
 Injustice may arise due to insufficient attention to the sources of various deformations.
 For example: a competency model is developed only by older (or only white, or only male) managers.
-Formally meeting all quality standards, such a model, however, will be unfair to everyone: it may exclude the standards of behavior that are characteristic of effective managers, but not included in the model adopted by the firm.
+Formally meeting all quality standards, such a model, however, will be unfair to everyone: it may exclude standards of behavior characteristic of effective managers, but not included in the model adopted by the company.

 conclusions